facebook/react-native-website/docs/native-modules-ios.md

 > Note that the constants are exported only at initialization time, so if you change `constantsToExport()` values at runtime it won't affect the JavaScript environment.

-For iOS, if you override `constantsToExport()` then you should also implement `+ requiresMainQueueSetup` to let React Native know if your module needs to be initialized on the main thread, before any JavaScript code executes.
+For iOS, if you override `constantsToExport()` then you should also implement `+ requiresMainQueueSetup:` to let React Native know if your module needs to be initialized on the main thread, before any JavaScript code executes.
 Otherwise you will see a warning that in the future your module may be initialized on a background thread unless you explicitly opt out with `+ requiresMainQueueSetup:`.
-If your module does not require access to UIKit, then you should respond to `+ requiresMainQueueSetup` with NO.
+If your module does not require access to UIKit, then you should respond to `+ requiresMainQueueSetup:` with NO.

 ### Callbacks